midly202/MidWare/README.md

 ---

+## ⚠️ Important Notes

+- `Knife Reach` may cause instability or crashes in some situations.
+- `Third Person` may cause instability or crashes in some situations.
+- `NoClip` removes collision for ALL entities, this means:
+  -	You risk falling through the map if you're not careful.
+  -	You can go outside during prep phase.
+  -	Drones, grenades, and the defuser will fall through the map.
+This means if you plant with `NoClip` on, it causes instant round loss.

+---

 ## 📦 Setup Instructions

 1. Compile both the **internal DLL** and the **external loader**, or get them from the Release tab.